 We have links with:

 Sekundarschule am Schulzentrum ,,J.F.Walkhoff’’ school in Gröbzig in Germany.
-Our schools are linked through a Comenius project which involved work in various subjects.
+Our schools were linked in 2013 through a Comenius project which involved work in various subjects.
 It also included German students visiting London and Loughborough, and Limehurst students visiting Berlin and Gröbzig.
 Students enjoyed the historical and cultural tours of Berlin, the many opportunities for them to practise their language skills and the lasting friendships they made.

 New links are currently being built with a French school in Epinal, Collège Clémenceau.
-Years 7, 8 and 9 students have started to make contact with pen friends.
-They have written letters to their pen friends in both French and English and will receive letters in both languages.
-This means that students can read authentic French written by their peers in France, whilst practising their own French and English skills.
+Some students in Years 7, 8 and 9 have written to their pen friends in both French and English.
+There were cries of joy when they received replies.
+This means that students were able to read authentic French written by their peers in France, whilst practising their own French and English skills.
 In this way, students are able to practise important literacy skills, as set out in the school’s literacy policy.

 Trips to France and Spain have been arranged in alternate years since 2014.
 Visits have included trips to Paris and Barcelona.
 Students have stayed in hotels and travelled around to see the many sites of cultural interest.
 Opportunities to promote the use of the French and Spanish languages have been carefully planned into the trips to ensure that the students have returned feeling more confident about their language ability.
 They have also extended their language skills and have returned enthusing about the French and Spanish cultures.

 In the summer term of 2018, students will be travelling to Berlin in Germany.
 The trip has been designed to learn about the history of the city and will cover many aspects of the new History GCSE as well as immersing the students into the German culture and language.